Rodiyyaht/alx-low_level_programming/0x00-hello_world/README.md

 Task 2: gcc $CFILE -S       ; It generates the assembly code and link and saves in it the output file.

-Tasl 3: gcc $CFILE -o cisfun; It compiles the file and creates an executable named cisfun.
+Task 3: gcc $CFILE -o cisfun; It compiles the file and creates an executable named cisfun.

+Task 4: we wrote the code

+Task 5